Years published: 1989, 1990, 1992, 1996, 1998, 1999, 2000, 2007, 2013, 2016, 2019, 2023

 The symptoms and severity of TCS can vary dramatically from one person to another, even among members of the same family.
 Some individuals may be so mildly affected that they can go undiagnosed; others may have significant abnormalities and the potential for life-threatening respiratory complications.
-It is important to note that affected individuals will not have all of the symptoms discussed below.
+It is important to note that affected individuals may not have all the symptoms discussed below.

 The major characteristic features of TCS encompass certain bones of the face, ears and soft tissues around the eyes.
 Affected individuals present with distinctive facial features and potentially develop hearing and vision problems.
 The abnormalities of TCS are typically symmetric (almost identical on both sides of the face) and are present at birth (congenital).
 Speech and language development can be compromised by hearing loss, cleft palate or jaw and airway problems.
 Intelligence is usually unaffected but brain and behavioral anomalies such as microcephaly and cognitive delay have been reported infrequently as part of the condition.